Nippotica/webnippofin/collections/_projects/project-1.md

-At Nippotica, we provide engineering services tailored for financial institutions, with a strong emphasis on optimizing financial computing in the cloud.
+Nippofin provides engineering services tailored for financial institutions, with a strong emphasis on optimizing financial computing in the cloud.

 Our offerings include: